Tenerife Information with special tips

 There was no set amount of fares on the Bonobus card.
 Its time limit to use it was one year, except with monthly cards, contrary to the new Tenmás card where only the prepaid credit can run out.
 The dead line to exchange bonobus cards was October 31 of 2018 at bus or Tranvia offices.

-Going and returning to the South airport from Puerto Cruz may almost use up one card of Euro 15.
+Going and returning to the South airport from Puerto Cruz may almost have used up one card of Euro 15.

-Use the card with the machine until the driver tells you that your credit is short.
-Than you have to pay the rest in cash to him.
+You had to employ the card with the machine until the driver told you that your credit was short.
+Than you had to pay the rest in cash to him.

 Many discount schemes are around for residents.
 Above all for local families with children.

-A card elapses at the end of a year.
-Therefore, you should come back on holiday before that or you have to buy a new one.
-That isn't possible at the airport, though.
+A Bonocard elapsed at the end of a year.
+Therefore, you had to come back on holiday before that or you had to buy a new one.
+That wasn't possible at the airport, though.

-Also, there you can use both bus and tram with the card.
-Take the tram to the north airport, as it has free Wifi.
+Also, there you can use both bus and tram with so called Abono cards, Tenmas cards and by smartphone payment.
+Take the tram which stops just short of the North airport, as it has free Wifi.